Convergence of weak-SINDy Surrogate Models: Analysis of weak-SINDy approximation to scalar ODEs

 To start the analysis, we first introduce the following notation.

-\begin{notation} Let $H^m(\Omega)$ denote the Hilbert Sobolev space of $L^2(\Omega)$ functions with $L^2$ distributional derivatives up to and including order $m$. \end{notation}
+\begin{notation} Let $H^m(\Omega)$ denote the Hilbert Sobolev space of $L^2(\Omega)$ functions with $L^2$ distributional derivatives up to and including order $m$.
+Let $C^s(\Omega)$ be the space of $s$ times continuously differentiable functions on a set $\Omega$. \end{notation}

 The following two estimates in Lemmas~\ref{lem:polyapproxindeg} and \ref{lem:SobolevPolyest} for polynomial approximation errors are essential tools in the analysis in this section.
-In these two lemmas, the operator $\projJ$ is defined as the $L_2$ projection operator from $H^m(\Omega)$ onto $\mathbb{P}_J(\Omega)$. \begin{lemma} Let $\Omega$ a bounded cube in $\mathbb{R}^d$.
-Suppose $u\in H^m(\Omega)$, for any real $m\geq 0$ then
+In these two lemmas, the operator $\projJ$ is defined as the $L_2$ projection operator from $H^m(\Omega)$ onto $\mathbb{P}_J(\Omega)$. \begin{remark} In this section, we only need the single variable ($n=1$) version of Lemmas~\ref{lem:polyapproxindeg} and \ref{lem:SobolevPolyest}.
+However, we state these two lemmas in the general multi-variable form since they are needed in the analysis of ODE system approximations considered in Section~\ref{sec:system of odes} (specifically for Theorem~\ref{multivar convergence theorem}).
+In these lemmas, $J$ refers to the max degree when multi-variable polynomials are considered. \end{remark}